-West Pictou Consolidated Continues to Grow Green Goodies!Back To News
+West Pictou Consolidated Continues to Grow Green Goodies!Back to stories

 West Pictou Consolidated School has been active in the Green Schools community since 2013-14.
 The energetic participants are doing many things to waste less and protect the environment: They’ve upcycled pizza and cereal boxes into Solar Ovens, they’ve hosted a Halloween Costume Swap, maintained well-used raised garden beds, they’ve worked with vermicompost, and more!